dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/README.md

 # Table of Contents

-1. [Planning✅](planning.md): recipes for putting together compensation targets.
+1. [Planning ✅](planning.md): recipes for putting together compensation targets.
 You should start here and work backwards.
-1. [Compensation Philosophy🚫](philosophy.md): how to reason & align with your CEO about compensation in your organization.
+1. [Compensation Philosophy ✅](philosophy.md): how to reason & align with your CEO about compensation in your organization.
-1. [Intro to Equity☢️](equity.md): an introduction to equity in startups and how to value it.
+1. [Intro to Equity  ✅️](equity.md): an introduction to equity in startups and how to value it.
-1. [Market Benchmarking🚫](benchmarking.md): how to figure out what is 'normal' compensation so you don't overpay or lose too many candidates.
+1. [Market Benchmarking ✅](benchmarking.md): how to figure out what is 'normal' compensation so you don't overpay or lose too many candidates.

 # Compensation